BraveGroup/SheetCopilot/README.md

 The evaluation can restart from a checkpoint if it has been aborted.

+**Important:** NOTE that
-NOTE that every new sheet must be created to the left of the very first sheet for correct matching with the references since sheet names are not to be checked.
+- Every new sheet must be created to the left of the very first sheet for correct matching with the references since sheet names are not to be checked.
+- The sheet content must start from cell A1 and each sheet is required to contain contiguous tables.

 ## Evaluation results

-The performaces of SheetCopilot with 3 leading LLMs as its back-end on ```dataset_v1/dataset_20Samples.xlsx```.
+The performaces of SheetCopilot with 3 leading LLMs as its back-end on ```dataset/dataset_20Samples.xlsx```.

 | Models        | Exec@1 | Pass@1 | A50  | A90  |
 |---------------|--------|--------|------|------|